Skip to content

 • smaller test and example coverage than the HTTP/JSON paths

-• more explicit model requirements such as alloy.proto#protoIndex
+• stricter model requirements, such as alloy.proto#protoIndex on members

-• more implementation details that are still expected to move
+• implementation details that are still expected to move

-• response binding and error behavior that still need broader conformance coverage
+• Response binding and error behavior still need broader conformance coverage, especially for AWS JSON and AWS restXml.

 Generated constructors do not implement full Smithy validation semantics.
 Generated C# nullability is authoritative, but external request binding and deserialization still need more protocol-aware runtime validation.

-Section titled “Codec And Serialization Boundaries Are Still Maturing”
+Section titled “Codec Performance And AOT Are Still Maturing”

 • NativeAOT